livingdocsIO/documentation/README.md

 #### Livingdocs Editor

 The editor provides a user interface for editing livingdocs documents.
 It uses the livingdocs engine the same way you can use it if you want to build your own editor.
-All user interface elements are rendered and managed by the
+All user interface elements are rendered and managed by the editor.
+To show the document itself to the user the editor requests an interactive view from the livingdocs engine.
+The livingdocs engine offers events to which the editor can react.
+Exmples of such events are selecting a snippet or text or dragging a snippet.

 #### Livingdocs Engine

-The engine is the central piece of livingdocs and defines the APIs for defining the document components, interacting with the document and storing the document.
+The engine is the central piece of livingdocs and defines the APIs for manipulating, viewing and storing the document.

 It consists of different parts with their own responsibilities: